Some color transform examples

 Rec709 d65 2.6 gamma

-If the project already is converted to DCI X´Y´Z´ like a DCP, you choose “Timeline color space” “DCI X´Y´Z´.”
+If the video in the project is a DCP or a J2C/TIFF XYZ sequence that has been converted to DCI X´Y´Z´, you choose “Timeline color space” “DCI X´Y´Z´.”

 DCPs made with Kakadu or the Easydcp plugin will have no automatic transform when choosing DCI X´Y´Z´.

-On trailers, you often add graphics in RGB with a 3D LUT color transform to DCI X´Y´Z applied to match the DCP.
+On DCP trailers, you can add graphics in RGB with a 3D LUT color transform to DCI X´Y´Z applied to match the DCP.

 Use Project Setting – Timeline Color space DCI XYZ